This Vegan Chocolate Banana Bread is 100% amazing. It's easy to make in one bowl, rich, chocolatey, fudgy and super indulgent!

-- 85g / ½ cup chocolate chips ****, plus a handful extra for sprinkling
+- ½ cup (85 grams) dairy-free chocolate chips plus a few more for sprinkling on top

-Preheat the oven to 350°F and grease and line a 1lb loaf pan with a strip of parchment paper down the middle with some extra overhanging at the end to act as handles for lifting the cooked cake out.
+- Preheat the oven to 350°F and grease and line a 9 x 5 or 8.5 x 4.5 inch loaf pan with a strip of parchment paper down the middle with some extra overhanging at each end to act as handles for lifting the cooked cake out.

-Add the cashew butter, maple syrup, vanilla extract, sugar and salt to the bananas and beat until smooth and light and fluffy.
+- Add the nut/seed butter or oil, maple syrup, vanilla extract, sugar and salt to the bananas and beat until smooth and light and fluffy.

-Add the flour, baking powder, baking soda and cocoa powder and mix gently BY HAND (not in the stand mixer, food processor or blender) until everything is just combined.
+- Add the flour, baking powder, baking soda and cocoa powder and mix gently until everything is just combined.
 Do not over mix because it will affect the texture and rise.

-Pour the batter into the prepared loaf pan, even out the top and sprinkle with the extra handful of chocolate chips.
+- Pour the batter into the prepared loaf pan, even out the top and sprinkle with an extra handful of chocolate chips.

-Bake for around 50 - 55 minutes until the loaf is coming away from the sides of the pan and is firm with a bit of bounce when you poke the centre of it.
+- Bake for around 45 - 50 minutes until the loaf is coming away from the sides of the pan and is firm with a bit of bounce when you poke the centre of it.
 This bread is best when very slightly under-cooked as it has maximum fudginess then.
-If you insert a toothpick, instead of it coming out clean like with most cakes, you want a bit of thick, sticky, chocolatey batter clinging to it.
-If when you put it in it feels liquidy put it back in the oven for another 5 minutes then check again.
+If you insert a toothpick, instead of it coming out clean like with most cakes, you want a bit of fudgy cake clinging to it.
+If it feels liquidy put it back in the oven for another 5 minutes then check again.

 - Remove from the tin immediately once done using the parchment paper as handles and place on a cooling rack.
 Be sure to remove the strip of paper from it's bottom by gently turning it on its side and peeling it away.